Gene therapy for hereditary angioedema

 The reason for this is that gene therapy is a fairly broad term used to describe any technique that alters the genetic makeup of cells to treat or prevent a specific disease.
 It can involve delivering a healthy copy of a gene to a person’s cells, or altering or removing a specific region of DNA to address the underlying cause of a given disease.

-Although no gene therapy is currently approved for HAE, regulatory authorities in the U.S. and other countries have approved gene therapies for a range of genetic disorders, including sickle cell disease, hemophilia, and spinal muscular atrophy.
+Although no gene therapy currently is approved for HAE, regulatory authorities in the U.S. and other countries have approved gene therapies for a range of genetic disorders, including sickle cell disease, hemophilia, and spinal muscular atrophy.

-How does gene therapy work in hereditary angioedema?
+How does gene therapy work in HAE?

-Hereditary angioedema, or HAE, is a type of angioedema in which swelling attacks are driven by the excessive production of a signaling molecule called bradykinin.
+HAE is a type of angioedema in which swelling attacks are driven by the excessive production of a signaling molecule called bradykinin.

 In the most common forms of HAE (types 1 and 2), bradykinin’s higher-than-normal levels are a result of mutations in a gene called SERPING1.
 This gene provides instructions to make C1-inhibitor (C1-INH), a protein that normally helps regulate bradykinin production but is defective or missing in these HAE types.